The Fusion Therapeutic Coaching Distance Learner Skills Certificate

 Fusion can help you, with tried and tested training which brings together the very best of coaching and counselling into a powerful new integrated model that really helps and really works.

-On completion, Diploma graduates will receive a certificate from NCFE, an awarding organisation recognised by the qualification regulators for England and Wales.
+On completion, Distance Learner graduates will receive a certificate from NCFE, an awarding organisation recognised by the qualification regulators for England and Wales.
 NCFE's regulators are the Office of Qualifications and Examinations Regulation (Ofqual) in England, Qualification Wales and CCEA regulations.
 The general Conditions of Recognition can be found at ww.ofqual.gov.uk

 Order your workbook here

 The innovative Fusion Mental Health First Aid model draws on Person Centred Counselling, Cognitive Behavioural Therapy, Human Givens Psychotherapy and Holistic Life Coaching to bring together a unique toolbox of skills to help you provide the very best support for your clients.
 This is not just any coaching course or the GROW model in another format.
 Fusion has an innovative and unique approach to emotional health and wellbeing which has been tried and tested over ten years with thousands of client successes.